ebeshero/socLit/docs/project2.md

         * Your TimeMapper Link:
         * Your Google Sheets Link:
         * Date of Submission
-    * Upload your paper on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, 11:59pm on Thursday, February 14.
+    * Upload your paper on the Assignments tab in [Courseweb](https://courseweb.pitt.edu) by the deadline, 11:59pm on Tuesday, February 19.